 Not every non-EU citizen or foreign national wishing to live and work in Europe is a highly-qualified or skilled worker and may not qualify for a Blue Card.
 Depending on the individual's qualifications, relevant experience, skill set (and whether these are in demand or not) it may not be possible for a worker to qualify for a Blue Card.
 In such cases a prospective worker will need a D-Type work permit.
 These permits are available in all of the EU member states with the exception of Denmark and the Republic of Ireland.

 Blue Cards are not easy to acquire as each EU member state has its own limit on how many will be granted and these are reserved for skilled personnel who can fill a gap in a country's own professional needs.
-ETIAS, the European Travel Information and Authorisation System, is due to come into force in late 2023, but its introduction will have no impact on how each EU country operates its own Blue Card policy and holding a valid ETIAS is no guarantee of being eligible for a professional position in Europe.
+ETIAS, the European Travel Information and Authorisation System, is due to come into force in 2024, but its introduction will have no impact on how each EU country operates its own Blue Card policy and holding a valid ETIAS is no guarantee of being eligible for a professional position in Europe.

 Professionals Only Need Apply